 We can remove content that violates these terms, suspend accounts, and cooperate with legal authorities when required.
 We're not obligated to keep content that causes harm or violates our guidelines.

 DNounce is a platform — we don't write the records, we host them.
-We're not responsible for the accuracy of user submissions.
-We provide tools for community review and dispute resolution, but we can't verify every claim.
-Use this information as one data point, not a verdict.
+We are not responsible for the accuracy, truthfulness, or legality of user submissions.
+We provide tools for community review and dispute resolution, but we do not verify claims.
+All verdicts are determined solely by community vote — not by DNounce.
+Use information on this platform as one data point, not a definitive verdict.

 Submitting knowingly false records, harassing subjects, or abusing the platform can result in your account being permanently suspended.
+If you submit a false record that causes harm, you — not DNounce — bear the legal liability.
 We reserve the right to take action without warning for serious violations.

 We may update these terms as the platform grows.
 We'll let you know about major changes.
 Continuing to use DNounce after changes means you accept them.